 Your dog’s bone broth can be spooned directly onto your dog’s regular food.
 Just place it on top.
 According to preference, you can mix in or not.
 Although, if you choose to not mix it in, your dog may just decide to eat the broth off the top and decide the food below does not taste as good.
 The amount of broth you feed is entirely up to you.
 Several large spoonfuls is usually about right.

 And, that’s all there is to it.
 Simple ingredients, inexpensive and so, so good for your dog, both in taste and nutrition.

-Bone Broth Powder for Dogs
+More Ways to Use Bone Broth for Dogs

 So, get busy, make your dog some yummy bone broth.
 His nose will likely be sniffing the air all day, just waiting for the yumminess.
 And, surprise, the great smelling pot is all for him this time.
 Stand aside human!This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won't cost you a penny more) Click here for my full disclosure policy.